-For the purpose of Main Construction Works covered by this CEMP, the existing environment described herein is considered consistent and acceptable for consideration in the risk assessment process and the identification of suitable environmental mitigation measures and controls.
+For Main Construction Works covered by this CEMP, the existing environment described herein is considered consistent and acceptable for consideration in the risk assessment process and the identification of suitable environmental mitigation measures and controls.
 For details with regards to environmental mitigation measures and controls for the management of traffic and access impacts refer to Section 7.